MacApos/GitHubAPIClient/README.md

 ## About The Project

-This is a simple project for listing GitHub users repositories based on their usernames.
+This is a simple project based on [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28) for listing GitHub users repositories by their usernames.

 ## Technologies